 Tank alarms and instruments will be tested annually to confirm proper function, alarm, and shutdown.
-The test results will be indicated on the inspection form (Appendix F), placed in Appendix I, and retained by CLT Airport for a minimum of three years.
+The test results will be indicated on the inspection form (Appendix VI), placed in Appendix IX, and retained by CLT Airport for a minimum of three years.

-Due to its location within the CLT Airport (near airport runways), access to the tank area(s) is limited to CLT Airport personnel who have been issued the appropriate badge to access the area.
+Due to its location within the CLT Airport, access to the tank area(s) is limited to CLT Airport personnel who have been issued the appropriate badge to access the area.
 The tank(s) will be opened only when a truck is unloading or when the SPCC-trained oil-handling personnel are present.
 In addition:

 - Any tank valves which permit direct outward flow of tank contents are locked in a "closed" position when in non-operating or standby status.
 Fuel storage tank valves are locked closed when the site is unattended. - The facility has no piping that is not in service or in standby service for an extended time.
-At such time that any piping at this facility should fall into this category the piping shall be capped or blank flanged at the terminal point and marked as to the origin. - The lighting for the facility consists of street and flood lights located on or near buildings.
+At such time that any piping at this facility should fall into this category the piping shall be capped or blank flanged at the terminal point and marked as to the origin. - The lighting for the facility consists of light poles.
 The lighting is adequate and must be maintained for facility operations and spill response.